Treats type 2 diabetes. Used together with a proper diet and exercise to help control high blood sugar.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breast feeding, or if you have heart disease, kidney disease, liver disease, or an adrenal or pituitary gland disorder.
+- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, or adrenal or pituitary problems.

 Possible Side Effects While Using This Medicine

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

 - Blistering, peeling, or red skin rash

 - Dizziness, shakiness, hunger, lightheadedness, fainting, cold sweats, or confusion